kcmw3e/rirekisho/src/timeframe.typ

 //
 // # Notes
 // - The two forms a timeframe can take:
 //     1.
-A non-container type, which may be any `str`, `content`, `datetime`,
+A non-container type, which may be a `datetime` or any other type that
-//        or `none`.
-All of `str`, `content`, and `none` will not be modified,
+//        isn't a container (e.g. an array or dictionary).
+If the timeframe is a
-//        so they will be converted as if `[#timeframe]` was used instead of
+//        `datetime`, it will be converted using the `display` method and the
-//        this function, or `none` in the case of `none`.
+//        provided format (or the default format).
+Any other type will be simply
-//        If the timeframe is a `datetime`, it will be converted using the
+//        returned as `[#timeframe]`, with the exception that `none` will be
-//        `display` method of `datetime` objects and the provided format.
+//        returned as `none`.
 //     2.
 A container type, which is either a dictionary with `"start"` and
 //        `"end"` keys, or an array of two elements where the order of elements
-//        is `("<start>", "<end>")`.
-The elements must be any valid
+//        is `(<start>, <end>)`.
+The elements must be any valid non-container
-//        non-container type for the `timeframe` parameter as described above,
+//        type for the `timeframe` parameter as described above, where each
-//        where each element will be handled as described, with the addition
+//        element will be handled as described, with the addition that an
-//        that an en-dash will be inserted in the middle.
-The en-dash will
+//        en-dash will be inserted in the middle.
+The en-dash will always be
-//        always be inserted *unless* both endpoints are `none`, in which case
+//        inserted *unless* both endpoints are `none`, in which case just `none`
-//        just `none` is returned.
+//        is returned.
 #let show-timeframe(timeframe: none, format: none) = {
   let result-content = none